Alex-42-AI/Linear-Algebra/README.md

 8) product, division and powering of a matrix with a number;
 9) checking whether two matrices are equal.

 The file with many functions and mathematical formulas contains the function round_if_possible.
 It is necessary, because sometimes, when dividing two numbers, the result will return something like 5.99999999999999996 or 6.00000000000000002 instead of 6.
 The rest of the functions are pretty self-explanatory.
-There are also a couple of implementations - one of a rational number and one of a custom-made set.
+There is also an implementation of a rational number.